Should you drop extras health insurance?

 Bupa, Medibank – most expensive extras health insurance

-• The deal with both policies is that they cover a wide range of services including specialist services like hearing aids or home nursing and pay up to 90% of your bill up to annual limits at their associated providers.
+- The deal with both policies is that they cover a wide range of services including specialist services like hearing aids or home nursing and pay around 90% of your bill up to annual limits at their associated providers.
 Bupa and Medibank pay at least 90% for popular services including dental, optical, physio and chiro, as long as you go to one of their network providers.
-You can go to providers outside the fund's network but you may receive a smaller benefit.
+You can go to providers outside the fund’s network but you may receive a smaller benefit.

 Bupa, Medibank – cheapest extras health insurance

-• Bupa's cheapest extras cover is Freedom 50 at about $225 per year.*
+- Bupa’s cheapest extras cover is Extras Saver at about $192 per year.*

-• Medibank's cheapest extras cover is Essential Extras 60 at about $365 per year.*
+- Medibank’s cheapest extras cover is Healthy Living Extras at about $239 per year.*

-• Bupa's policy pays 50% of your bill at all providers for general dental, physiotherapy, chiropractic and osteopathy and up to a total maximum limit of $500, which increases by $100 each year up to $700.
-The catch is that if you need a new pair of glasses or a massage, it's not covered.
+- Bupa’s policy pays up to 50% of your bill at all providers for general dental up to a total maximum limit of $350 (or you may get up to 100% back for 6-monthly check-ups at their provider), and that’s it.
+If you need a physio, a new pair of glasses or a massage it’s not covered.

 While Bupa and Medibank have a good range of extras policies, some other providers offer better value cover.
 Compare health insurance to see what your options are.

-*All premiums for singles in NSW without the health insurance rebate, 1 July 2021.
+*All premiums are for singles in NSW without the health insurance rebate, February 2026.

-As many people pay a higher extras premium than they get back in benefits, it's important to work out if your extras health insurance is offering you value for money.
+Considering that many people pay a higher extras premium than what they get back in benefits, it’s important to work out if your extras health insurance is offering you value for money.

 If, like many people, you have a combined extras and hospital policy, a bit of maths will come in handy.